Some of the more technical aspects

 For the more nerdly among us, check out these publishers and their

-lists of outstanding MacOS, iOS, networking and programming manuals.
+lists of outstanding MacOS, iOS, networking, training and program

 Stay put or upgrade